rktjmp/hotpot.nvim/COOKBOOK.md

 - Must place `.hotpot.lua` in the same directory as the `fnl/` directory.
 - `.hotpot.lua` must return a lua table, don't forget the `return` keyword!

-The presence of a valid `.hotpot.lua` file, *even if empty*, will override all hotpot settings passed to `setup()` back to their default values.
+The presence of a valid `.hotpot.lua` file -- *even an empty table* -- will override all hotpot settings passed to `setup()` back to their default values, for fennel files in that directory.

 ```lua
 -- ~/projects/my-plugin.nvim/.hotpot.lua